 * All skeins are dyed in very small batches using professional grade acid dyes and citric acid.
 All colors are custom mixed, i.e., no dye is used straight out of the jar.
 OF yarns are dyed using a variety of techniques.
 Some examples are hand-painting, low water immersion, and kettle dyeing.
 After the dyeing process, skeins are soaked in a gentle wool wash, rinsed, air dried, and re-skeined.

-* Photographs of skeins are taken in natural light and always include the actual yarn base and colorway described in the listing.
-I take new photos for every batch of yarn.
-Though great care is taken to ensure color accuracy, variations from screen to screen are unavoidable and it is possible that there will be differences in the way the yarn appears in person when compared with the image on your computer screen.
+* Great care is taken to ensure color accuracy of the photographs provided with each listing, though variations from screen to screen are unavoidable and it is possible that there will be differences in the way the yarn appears in person when compared with the image on your computer screen.

 * Unfortunately, joins are part of the milling process.
 The number of joins in a skein can vary from none to one or two.